heykayla/my-writing/how-tos/how-to-create-and-push-files-to-a-remote-repo-tutorial.md

 ### Step 6: Commit your file

-Next, save your file and its changes by running `git commit -m "<message>"`.
-Within the quotation marks, enter a brief description of your file.
+To commit your file, run `git commit -m "<message>"`.
+Within the quotation marks, enter a brief description of your commit.

 ```
 >:$ git commit -m "Initial commit"